Updated on December 10, 2024

 Home care can help relieve many common symptoms of tonsillitis.
 Remedies include:

-• Add honey to warm water or tea Honey has antimicrobial properties and can act as a cough suppressant8
+• Add honey to warm water or tea — Honey has antimicrobial properties and can act as a cough suppressant.

-• Eat comforting foods — Cold foods like ice cream can have a soothing effect
+• Cold foods — Cold foods like ice cream can have a soothing effect which can help manage pain.

-• Use a humidifier — Dry air can irritate the throat
+• Use a humidifier — It’s important to keep your environment humid because dry air can irritate the throat.

 Professional Treatments

-While tonsillectomy can improve quality of life, it sometimes has little effect and isn’t without complications.10,11
+However, a tonsillectomy may be used for severe and repeated infections.
+While tonsillectomy can improve quality of life, it sometimes has little effect and isn’t without complications.

 How to Prevent Swollen Tonsils and Tonsillitis